byrokrat/id/README.md

 | `z`   | The day of the year (starting from 0), 0 through 365

 ### Symfony Bundle
-To use these validation rules in your Symfony project see [github.com/jongotlin/IdentityNumberValidatorBundle](https://github.com/jongotlin/IdentityNumberValidatorBundle).
+To use these validation rules in your Symfony project see the third party project [IdentityNumberValidatorBundle](https://github.com/jongotlin/IdentityNumberValidatorBundle).